matthewriley/USPS-CFC/README.md

 # ColdFusion USPS CFC

 This is a ColdFusion CFC used to connect to the USPS API.
+This has been tested with ColdFusion 9 and 10.

 ## API's Supported:
  * CarrierPickupAvailability